Media and Editorial Projects Limited

+History

 The company was established in 1991 by Jeremy Taylor and Joanne Mendes.
 Its board of directors includes Managing Director Taylor; Financial Director Mendes; Chairman Susan Dore; and Caroline Taylor.
 Hugh Williams served as Secretary from the company's founding until his death in 2016.

 MEP currently publishes Caribbean Beat (the inflight magazine of Caribbean Airlines bimonthly, and the free destination guide Discover Trinidad & Tobago annually.

 Past publications have focused on Trinidad & Tobago and/or Caribbean business, culture or tourism, including the bimonthly subscription-based newsletter ENERGY Caribbean; Trinidad & Tobago Business Guide; the Caribbean Review of Books (CRB) (now an independent non-profit entity); Youth At Risk (for the UNDP: United Nations Development Programme); The Point Lisas Story; the Citibank Investment Guide to Trinidad & Tobago; BWIA's Caribbean; The ALM Caribbean Explorer; Hi-Time; Trinidad & Tobago Destination Guide; the Trinidad & Tobago Exporter; and the Trinidad & Tobago Export Directory.

+Imprints

 In 1994, the company established a book imprint called Prospect Press.
 It ceased operations in 2008.
 From 1994 to 2008, it published books on Trinidad & Tobago and/or Caribbean biography, art, and natural history, including: